 The combination of core skills courses and specialist content enables students to develop both specialist expertise and a strong basis in artefact-based history and its communication to diverse audiences.
 The pathways allow a close focus on the particular needs of individual students, delivered through small group seminar teaching and one-to-one tutorials.

 Teaching on the V&A/RCA MA in History of Design combines seminars, workshops and lectures with individual tutorials, study visits and time working with the collections of the V&A. Unique and extensive access to V&A collections and curatorial expertise supports independent research, and students have opportunities to join Museum projects, including exhibition and collections development and research.
 Access to workshops and technical expertise at the RCA also supports independent work and allows creative responses to programme briefs, and the College offers unusual opportunities for cross-disciplinary collaboration with artists, designers, architects and engineers.
 Assignments combine academic and public-facing work.
 Termly presentations hone public-speaking skills and confidence, and written assignments allow students to develop extended academic arguments and writing skills.
 The project portfolio, a self-directed body of work that applies the skills of the design historian to live, public-facing projects, allows students to take advantage of the unique creative environments of the RCA and the V&A.

-From 2017, the programme will be co-located with dedicated study and teaching space in the RCA's newest facilities in White City and the V&A. Journey time between the two sites is c.
+In September 2017, the programme has been co-located with dedicated study and teaching space in the RCA's newest facilities in White City and the V&A. Journey time between the two sites is c.
 30 minutes.
 Students also make use of facilities and learning spaces across the RCA's Kensington and Battersea sites.